 As a general tip, if you’re just starting out, it’s a good idea to stay in the lower end of your target zone for the first few weeks and slowly build up.

-If you haven’t been physically active in quite some time or have an underlying medical condition, check with your doctor first before starting any heart rate training.
+If you haven't been physically active in quite some time or have an underlying medical condition, check with your doctor first before starting any exercise training routine.